pranav0904/UserChurn/README.md

 # UserChurn

 ### Abstract:
-Build a Predictive model to classify Churn user based on given features.
+Build a Predictive model to classify Churn user based on available features.

 ### Index of notebook:
 1. Data Processing